-A2 To understand soil shear strength and strength parameters.
+2. Calculate and explain soil shear strength and strength parameters.

-|Content||The content of the course includes failure criteria, the use of the effective stress principle for estimating the strength properties of soil and rock.
 Specific topics covered in detail include the Mohr-Coulomb failure criterion for soils, soil shear strength, critical state soil models, foundation and retaining wall design, seismic behaviour of soils, and rock and soil slope stability.

-Content covered in course CIVL2280 Geomechanics 1.|
+Content covered in course CIVL2282 Introduction to Geomechanics (previously CIVL2280 Geomechanics 1).

-Lecture: for 4 hour(s) per Week for Full Term
+Face to Face On Campus 4 hour(s) per Week for Full Term

 Face to Face On Campus 12 hour(s) per Term Full Term